 Getting information from the listing agent about other offers

 If you are dealing with highest and best, you most likely have a real estate agent, and the seller has their own listing agent.
 You can’t exactly talk directly to the listing agent, but you need your agent to get as much information as possible.
 Here are some great questions to ask:

 1. How many offers are there?

 4. What is the highest offer you have now?

 5. Is there anything special the seller is looking for?
 Closing date, financing, rent back?

-If you have any experience with highest and best, you already realize the listing agent will not answer most of these questions.
-It doesn’t hurt to ask the listing agent and see if they will answer.
+If you have any experience with highest and best, you know the listing agent will not answer most of these questions.
+It doesn’t hurt to ask and see if they will answer.
 As a listing agent myself I won’t answer any of them, except how many offers there are.